 Provisions: Essential rations are available at fair price rates from the specially established Govt.
 Depots at Chandanwari, Sheshnag and Panchtami, Numerous wayside tea-shops and small restaurants are set up by private parties.
 However, pilgrims are advised to carry with them biscuits, tinned food etc. to cater to their immediate needs.
 Firewood or gas can be obtained at Chandanwari, Sheshnag , Panchtarni and near the Cave.

 Insurance: In view of the hazardous nature, pilgrims are advised to insure themselves before proceeding on the Yatra.
 In recent years SASB has been providing Accident Insurance cover to the Registered Yatris (Pilgrims).

 Accommodation: Good tented accommodation with allied facilities are set-up during the Yatra period.
 These are provided on the basis of payment of rates fixed by the authorities manning the Yatra.

 Registration: Registration of pilgrims are undertaken usually a month ahead of the date fixed for commencement of Yatra.
 The dates are generally notified through press advertisements.
 As per rules no Yatri is allowed to proceed on the journey without a Registration Card/ Permit.
-The process of Registeration for Yatris (Pilgrims) of Shri Amarnathji Yatra 2014 shall commence on 1st March, 2014, simultaneously for both the Baltal and Chandanwari routes, through 425 designated Bank Branches.
+The process of Registeration for Yatris (Pilgrims) of Shri Amarnathji Yatra 2015 is likely to commence in March, 2015, simultaneously for both the Baltal and Chandanwari routes, through designated Bank Branches all over the country.